emrcftci/CleanSwiftArchitectureGenerator/README.md

 Add template to your XCode
 ======================

-* You can add template to your XCode just double-tap on `XCode Directory` folder and you will redirect to your XCode's File Templates.
+* You can add template to your XCode just double-click on `importTemplate` script.

-* Then you can drag-and-drop Clean Swift Files folder to File Templates directory.

 <p align="center">